 How does the Trust Board draw assurance?

-99% of PALS enquiries are managed and responded to within 2 days

-Only 4% of complaints were referred onto the Health Service Ombudsman for potential investigation out of which only 1 was then taken forward and is the subject of ongoing discussion between the Trust and the Ombudsman's office currently.
+99% of PALS enquiries are managed and responded to within 2 days investigation out of which only 1 was then taken forward and is the subject of ongoing discussion between the Trust and the Ombudsman's office currently.